Professional degree: Pharm.D.

 PHAR:4745 Drug Delivery Iarr.

 Advanced design and development of drug delivery systems; emphasis on selection of materials and designs suitable for specific applications; comparison and evaluation of available and emerging technologies.
-Prerequisites: (BIOC:3110 or BIOC:3120) and (MATH:3600 or MATH:2560) and (CHEM:2220 or CHEM:2240) and PHAR:4146 and PHAR:4737.
+Prerequisites: (BIOC:3110 or BIOC:3120) and (MATH:1460 or MATH:1550 or MATH:1850 or MATH:1380) and (CHEM:2220 or CHEM:2240) and PHAR:4737.
+Corequisites: PHAR:4146 (if not taken as a prerequisite).
 Requirements: one semester of human anatomy and physiology.

 PHAR:4799 Special Topics in Pharmaceuticsarr.